Monday, November 27, 2023

 I feel like putting a knife in my throat

-And slice myself into pieces for you.
+And slicing myself into pieces for you.

-I regretted my actions and inactions
+I regretted my actions and inactions,

 And I displayed my shame on MBC Action.